michibo/feyntrop/README.md

 make clean && make
 ```

-If the compilation fails, check if you have a suitable C++ compiler installed (see below for macOS problems).
+If the compilation fails, check if a suitable `C++` compiler is installed (see below for macOS problems).

 ### Problems specific to macOS

-The default macOS C++ compiler does not support OpenMP.
-So on macOS, the compilation of **feyntrop** might also fail with an error mentioning the `-fopenmp` flag.
-If you use homebrew, installing an OpenMP compatible C++ compiler via the command
+The default macOS `C++` compiler does not support OpenMP.
+So, on macOS, the compilation of **feyntrop** might also fail with an error mentioning the `-fopenmp` flag.
+If you use homebrew, installing an OpenMP-compatible `C++` compiler via the command
 ```
 brew install libomp
 ```
 might help.
-If that does not help, then probably the paths to the compiler binaries in the `Makefile` need to be adjusted for your local environment.
+If that does not help, then the paths to the compiler binaries in the `Makefile` probably need to be adjusted for your local environment.
 See the `Makefile` for some hints on how to do this.

 Tests
 -----

-To run the tests, make sure to have [python](//python.org) installed.
+To run the tests, make sure to have [Python](//python.org) installed.
-To ensure that **feyntrop** has been built correctly, please run the file `/tests/test_suite.py`.
-That means, run
+To ensure that **feyntrop** was built correctly, please run the file `/tests/test_suite.py`.
+That means running
 ```
 cd tests
 python test_suite.py
 ```
-This python script uses **feyntrop** to compute examples between 1-2 loops and 2-5 points, and then compares against pre-computed values.
+This Python script uses **feyntrop** to compute examples between 1-2 loops and 2-5 points and then compares them against pre-computed values.
 Ratios between newly computed and pre-computed coefficients in the epsilon expansion will be printed, which should all be close to 1.

-If you cannot or don't want to use `python`, you can also directly test the `C++` compiled code by running
+If you cannot or don't want to use `Python`, you can also directly test the `C++`-compiled code by running
 ```
 ./feyntrop < low_level_input.json
 ```